 Formation for the Sacrament of Confirmation at Our Lady of the Lake

-For those of the typical age of Confirmation (8th Grade), please contact Liz Markovicz at firstname.lastname@example.org for more information.
+For those of the typical age of Confirmation (eighth grade), please contact Carla Niziolek at firstname.lastname@example.org for more information.

 If your eighth grader is preparing for Confirmation this year, this is everything you need to know about the next six months!
 Please note, there is a brief period where we muted the webinar as we were setting up, just keep watching.
 Your sound will resume momentarily.

 - Catching Fire Sponsor Conversation Guides: 1, 2, 3, 4, 5

 - Guidelines for the Preparation and Celebration of Confirmation

 - Service Presentation Board Rubric

 For those beyond the typical age of Confirmation, please contact Carla Niziolek at email@example.com.